Emmacharleswilson/Pub-Quiz/README.md

 - Go Home button

 ### Structure
-This is a multi-page website to keep the amount of information on each page limited and easy to digest; the rules, game and high scores are all separated so that any one using the website can find what they want easily.
+This is a multi-page website to keep the amount of information on each page limited and easy to digest; the rules, game and high scores are all separated so that anyone using the website can find what they want easily.
 Each page is designed with simplicity in mind, with a H1 element that returns the user home and the relevant content centred below; this simplicity will allow for users to feel comfortable using and navigating each page.
 The quiz itself has a question, and four possible answers to pick from.
 This layout will be responsive so that it isn't too squashed when being viewed on a smaller screen.